 Children have the opportunity to spend time with their teacher in class before starting school during transfer sessions in the Summer term prior to them starting in September.
-For the first week of school, children spend half days in school to ensure a smooth transition.
+For the first week of school, children spend four half days in school leading up to a full day to ensure a smooth transition.

 Parents are invited to an induction meeting during the term before their child starts school to be introduced to their child's teacher and gather key information on the EYFS curriculum and the school day.
+When their children start, parents are invited to an EYFS Curriculum meeting where the curriculum is discussed in more detail along with how we use Parent Share to carry out and share observations.